Quickstart: Use Azure Storage Explorer to create a blob

 Azure Storage Explorer provides the capability to take and manage snapshots of your blobs.
 To take a snapshot of a blob, right-click the blob and select Create Snapshot.
 To view snapshots for a blob, right-click the blob and select Manage Snapshots.
 A list of the snapshots for the blob are shown in the current tab.

-Shared Access Signatures (SAS) can be retrieved through Storage Explorer.
+You can use Storage Explorer to generate a shared access signatures (SAS).
 Right-click a storage account, container, or blob and choose Get Shared Access Signature....
 Choose the start and expiry time, and permissions for the SAS URL and select Create.
-The full URL with the query string as well as the query string by itself are provided and can be copied from the next screen.
+Storage Explorer generates the SAS token with the parameters you specified and displays it for copying.